 Under normal operating conditions, the relay is filled with oil.
 As gas starts to accumulate in the relay, the accumulated gas starts to replace the oil from it.
 As the oil level falls in the relay, it causes the mercury switch to tilt.
 This tilt in the mercury switch either makes or breaks the contact.

-In case of a serious fault which generates large heat, violent gas formation starts in the main tank and pressure waves are set up in the oil forcing it to flow towards the conservator’s vessel.
+In case of a serious fault that generates large heat, violent gas formation starts in the main tank, and pressure waves are set up in the oil forcing it to flow towards the conservator’s vessel.
 As the flow rate of the oil exceeds the adjusted sensitivity in the operating vane of the relay which is coupled with the mercury switch, the switch gets tilted by the pressure of the oil thus generating the tripping command to the circuit breaker thus disconnecting the equipment from supply.

 The float and the mercury switch are connected to each other so that the tilt in float causes the switch to contact the making position.